HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   All reports for an active review period shall be marked as **"Provisional."**
     -   When an Admin approves a flagged evaluation, an asynchronous job must **recalculate the provisional aggregates** for the affected parties.
     -   Admins shall have a function to **"Finalize and Lock Period,"** which runs a final aggregation and sets the `is_final_snapshot` flag to `true`.
+-   **FR9: Historical Data Import**
+    -   Admins shall have the ability to bulk import historical university data via CSV/Excel to prime the system.
+    -   The import process must support: **Academic Structure** (departments, programs, subjects), **User & Enrollment Records**, and **Past Evaluation Submissions** (including Likert and open-ended answers).
+    -   All imported historical evaluation records must be processed by the system's data analysis pipeline (as defined in FR5 and FR6).

 #### **Non-Functional Requirements**